MostafaElbehery/Child_GSMTracker/README.md

 The Tracker.py script connects to the GSM/GPS Module, firstly to read the current position and secondly to send that position to your mobile phone.
 You should autostart the script so that it runs after power-up.

-The script make those prosess:
+The script make those processes:

 1. - Trun on GPS.
 1. - Read Current Location.